Last Updated: March 2018

 - Camera: You’ll probably want to take a few pictures to capture this experience, so consider bringing your camera and be sure to charge it the night before.
 Or at least bring a phone to snap a few selfies.

 - Underwater Camera: Bring a waterproof camera if you want to take it with you while floating in the canal.
 GoPros are fantastic but the $400+ price tag is not.
 Did you know that you can find knockoff GoPros on Amazon for only $50?
 We’re currently using this DBPOWER EX5000 for our underwater video and photos and we love it.
 Without an underwater camera, be sure that you’ll be comfortable leaving your camera with the boatman while you’re floating.
-(Note: The boat guides seem completely trustworthy).
+(Note: The Sian Ka’an boat guides do tend to be entirely trustworthy, but you still may not feel comfortable leaving any expensive equipment).

 - Waterproofing: There’s not too much splashing during the boat ride, but it would be awful if there was a slip-up that caused your camera or phone to get wet.
 We recommend: